swanss/FragFold/README.md

 ### Creating process profiles

-Next you will need to edit the process profiles according to your HPC environment.
+Next you will need to edit the process profiles (in `FragFold/nextflow/nextflow.config`) according to your HPC environment.

 ```nextflow
 withLabel: cpu_network {